commitd/docs/content/example.md

 ---
-title: "Introduction"
+title: "Example MD"
+order: "1"
-metaTitle: "This is the title tag of this page"
+metaTitle: "This is meta title"
 metaDescription: "This is the meta description"
 ---

-Some introduction text.
-Lists out all the headings from h1 to h6.
-Easy to customise.
+# Example

 # Heading H1